 What Does it Mean to be Conservator for a Person?

 First, a conservator has many duties.
 If you are acting as the conservator of a person, these duties might include:

 - Arranging for the conservatee’s meals, health care, clothing, housekeeping, transportation, and over-all well-being.

 - Deciding where the conservatee will live and the type of recreation he/she will engage in.

 Secondly, if you are acting as the conservator of a person’s estate, the duties are different.
 For example, a person who is the conservator of an estate has duties involving the finances of the conservatee.
 For example, these duties would include managing the conservatee’s finances, collecting the conservatee’s income, paying the conservatee’s bills, maintaining accurate financial records, and filing regular financial reports with the court.

 As mentioned above, the court requires many documents to file a California conservatorship.
-As you are learning about how to file conservatorship, you may consider low-cost options for professional help.
 This is often the reason people hire the help of A People’s Choice.
 If you do want to try to file a conservatorship without any professional help, you should contact your local court.
 They will let you know which forms you may need to file for conservatorship in your county.
 It is important to realize, although most courts use the same conservatorship forms, other local forms are often needed.
-There are many steps to obtain a california conservatorship.
+There are many steps to obtain a California conservatorship.
 In general, you need the following forms to start a California conservatorship petition:

 - Petition for Appointment of Probate Conservator GC-310